-B. Preissl considers the concept of an innovation cluster in a slightly different vein.
+- B. Preissl considers the concept of an innovation cluster slightly differently.
 For her, an innovation cluster is a system of new goods and technologies in a certain economic sphere and at a certain time (Preissl 2003, 27).
-It is easy to see that B. Preissl leaves out the concept of the geographical limitation of the cluster, its infrastructural elements, and the system of interaction between them.
-However, the regional nature of an innovation cluster is currently considered by most researchers as its characteristic feature, and when studying innovation, it is the regional factor that often becomes the focus of attention for scientists.

-A generalization of the main directions of innovative development and the development of methods for its analysis at the regional level were carried out by D. L. Napolskikh, who proposed a criterion for the optimality of innovative development in innovation clusters in the region (Napolskikh 2019).
-The works of T. P. Cherkasova and T. R. Ignatova are also devoted to the study of innovation processes at the regional level.
+It is easy to see that Preissl leaves out the concept of the geographical limitation of the cluster, its infrastructural elements, and the system of interaction between them.
+However, the regional nature of an innovation cluster is currently considered by most researchers as its characteristic feature.
+When studying innovation, it is the regional factor that often becomes the focus of attention for scientists. - D. L. Napolskikh, who proposed a criterion for the optimality of innovative development in innovation clusters in the region (Napolskikh 2019) carried out a generalisation of the main directions of innovative development and the development of methods for its analysis at the regional level.
+The works of T. P. Cherkasova and T. R. Ignatova are also devoted to studying innovation processes at the regional level.
 They note the archaization of socio-economic relations due to the gradual disappearance of ineffective institutions and their replacement with new ones (Cherkasova, Ignatova 2020).
-Their study also actualizes the problem of preserving social identity and supporting the competitive advantages of the regional economy in the context of digitalization and proposes promising solutions based on managing the globalization of the region.
+Their study also actualizes the problem of preserving social identity and supporting the competitive advantages of the regional economy in the context of digitalization.
+It proposes promising solutions based on managing the globalization of the region.

-G. Surovitskaya, E. Grosheva, and others identify growth points of regional innovation ecosystems that initiate the creation of world-class scientific and educational centers.
+Surovitskaya, Grosheva, and others identify growth points of regional innovation ecosystems that initiate the creation of world-class scientific and educational centers.
 The authors consider their scientific and personnel potential to be a factor in sustainable regional development.
 According to researchers, the competitiveness of research and educational centers is determined by the level of development of the scientific and human resources potential of the universities that are part of such centers; therefore, it is essential to develop mechanisms for the effective participation of universities in the activities of world-class research and educational centers and consortia and support these mechanisms based on end-to-end digital technologies (Surovitskaya, Grosheva, 2021).

-I. Alekseev, O. Kurilo et al., considering the implementation of the principles of a circular economy from the perspective of sustainable economic development, propose ways to identify and form sources of financing for scientific and technological clusters (Alieksieiev et al., 2022).
+Alekseev, and Kurilo et al., considering implementing the principles of a circular economy from the perspective of sustainable economic development, propose ways to identify and form sources of financing for scientific and technological clusters (Alieksieiev et al., 2022).

-K Golçalves, L. Silva et al., assessing the structure of technology transfer in scientific, technical, and innovation institutions, substantiate the importance of formalizing the activities of these centers of technological innovation both for the development of the institutions themselves and for preserving the environment (Golçalves et al., 2023).
+Golçalves, and Silva et al., assessing the structure of technology transfer in scientific, technical, and innovation institutions, substantiate the importance of formalizing the activities of these centers of technological innovation both for the development of the institutions themselves and for preserving the environment (Golçalves et al., 2023).

-An analysis of scientific literature devoted to the consideration of the theoretical foundations of innovation, the principles of the formation and development of innovative activity in the regions, and the study of its economic effect allows us to judge the high importance of the innovation factor for the development of both the national and global economies.
+An analysis of scientific literature devoted to the consideration of the theoretical foundations of innovation, the principles of the formation and development of innovative activity in the regions, and the study of its economic effect allows us to judge the high importance of the innovation factor for the growth of both the national and global economies.
 Currently, one of the ways to assess the economic efficiency of innovation activity is to look at it through the prism of scientific and technical technology.
 At the same time, this approach needs theoretical study and understanding.
-It will contribute to a better understanding of the principles and mechanisms of the functioning of the cluster, as well as its role in the formation of an innovative economy both at the country level and at the level of individual regions.
+It will contribute to a better experience of the principles and mechanisms of the functioning of the cluster, as well as its role in forming an innovative economy both at the country level and at the level of individual regions.
 Our research is a step towards solving this problem.